Certifications & Licensing

 Become a Certified Life Coach

-Accelerate your personal development (explore that encore career idea)
+- Accelerate personal development (explore that encore career idea)

-Amplify your influence by learning a coach approach to your present career or lifestyle
+- Amplify influence by learning a coach approach to your present career or lifestyle

-You’ll have an opportunity to meet Lorraine Esposito, CCM’s founder, for a live, on-campus information session.
-Discover the opportunities available to those who possess the communication and leadership skills of a trained life coach.
-Learn about the methods-based coaching model, sample the curriculum, and ask questions before deciding to enroll in the spring program.
-The event is FREE but reservations are required using this form: www.ccmwcc.com/Open-House.html.
+You’ll have an opportunity to meet Coach Lorraine Esposito, CCM’s founder, and discover the opportunities available to those with the communication and leadership skills of a trained life coach.
+Learn about the methods-based coaching model, sample the curriculum, and ask questions before deciding to enroll in the fall program.
+The event is FREE but reservations are required using this form: www.ccmwcc.com/Open-House.html

 Level 1: Pursuit of Human Greatness